Emirates fleet

-The Emirates fleet is composed of two wide-bodied aircraft families, the Airbus A380 and Boeing 777.
-The airline also has the Airbus A350-900, Boeing 777X and Boeing 787-9 aircraft on order.
+Emirates is one of the two flag carrier airlines of the United Arab Emirates, the other being Etihad Airways, and is currently the largest airline in the Middle East.
+The airline's fleet is composed of three wide-bodied aircraft families, the Airbus A350, Airbus A380 and Boeing 777, the latter two of which Emirates is the largest operator of.
+The airline also has Boeing 777X and Boeing 787 aircraft on order.